 The Children of Lir: A Fascinating Irish Legend

 Swans in the Irish Culture

 Swans are amazing creatures and have always been part of Irish mythology.
-In fact, the story of The Children of Lir was not the only tale where swans play a significant role; many other tales also showcase their importance.
+The story of The Children of Lir is not the only tale in which swans play a significant role; many other tales also showcase their importance.

+The Children of Lir: A Fascinating Irish Legend